Moline, Illinois: Transportation

 The Quad Cities International Airport, located on the southern fringe of the city to the south of the Rock River, is home to four commercial airlines providing non-stop flights to eight different cities.
 This airport is the third busiest one in the state of Illinois, following Chicago's O'Hare International Airport and Midway Airport.

 Quad Cities MetroLINK provides bus service on numerous routes connecting Moline to destinations across the Quad Cities.
 The primary hub of the MetroLINK system is in downtown Moline at Centre Station.

 The I-74 Bridge serves as a major crossing of the Mississippi River.
 The first span, of the suspension bridge type, was constructed in 1935, and a second one joined it in 1959.
 Both were upgraded to interstate highway standards in the mid-1970s, and replaced by new spans in the 2020s due to obsolescence caused by increased use of Interstate 74.

+Moline was served by the Rock Island main line between Chicago and Colorado Springs.
+The line is currently served by the Iowa Interstate.